 Conservation and restoration of our public lands is central to our mission at the Natural Resources Foundation.
 The Southern Kettle Moraine encompasses several high priority State Natural Areas that are home to multiple rare ecosystems as well as threatened or endangered species.
-The Natural Resources Foundation partnered with the Brookby Foundation this year to support restoration work in the area.
+The Natural Resources Foundation partnered with the Brookby Foundation in 2017 to support restoration work in the area.
 Additional work will be done in 2018 thanks to the first disbursement from the Cherish Wisconsin Outdoors Fund — a permanent endowment fund created to support critical habitat restoration projects.

 The projects funded in 2018 through the Cherish Wisconsin Outdoors Fund grant will expand upon work already being done through this 2017 partnership with the Brookby Foundation at Clover Valley Fen and Bluff Creek State Natural Areas (SNAs).
 The 2017 Brookby Foundation grant also helped fund work at Whitewater Oak Opening (a unit located within the Clifford Messinger State Natural Area).

 These protected areas feature multiple rare ecosystems, including calcareous fens, sedge meadows, high quality streams and springs, marshes, prairies, savannas, and forests.
 Additionally, this area provides critical habitat for local wildlife, including multiple rare and threatened plant and animal species.